MaoChuhanJerry/MaoChuhanJerry/README.md

 ## Hi there 👋
 I’m a first-year ECE student at HKU (HKU ECE '30) with extensive experience in electronic design competitions.
 I’m proficient in Python, C++, Verilog, and have hands-on experience with LTspice, Altium Designer, and Keil.
-My research interests lie in AI full-stack development, SerDes, optical computing modules, and EDA toolchains, with a particular focus on leveraging AI to empower hardware development—integrating information and enabling end-to-end design simulation.
+My research interests lie in full-stack AI hardware development, SerDes, optical computing modules, and EDA toolchains, with a particular focus on leveraging AI to empower hardware development—integrating information and enabling end-to-end design simulation.
 I’m also well-versed in various IDEs and platforms, including Codex, Cursor, VS Code, Trae, and Codebuddy.

 <!--